 In 1905, William Strang Jr. platted a subdivision alongside the military road we now call Metcalf Avenue.
 He built an air field, a city park, and lake to entice city folk to come to a place he called Overland Park.
 To bring city folks to the countryside, he built the Strang Carline, an Interurban Railway connecting Kansas City and Overland Park.

-The idea of Overland Park was born.
+And Overland Park was born.

 Traditions Home, Douglas and Hillside Avenues in College Hill, Wichita.

-From June until August, enjoy Summer Concerts in the Santa Fe Commons Park, Sundays from 7 - 8:30 p.m.
+From June until August, listen to Summer Concerts in the Santa Fe Commons Park, Sundays from 7 - 8:30 p.m.